johngage/berkeley2050/_site/content/01cover/cover.md

 #### WORKING DRAFT : 1 August 2019
 #### In the Berkeley Free Speech tradition, this draft is published for comment, suggestion, and editing in a new format: JupyterBook format

-### Note for all readers:

-This is a very preliminary working draft.
-Please don't panic.

- As a new practice in urban planning, we are building a working plan in an interactive book containing the actual calculations that lie behind the analysis, so you can see how each number is derived from data.   *JupyterBooks* include **Jupyter Notebooks**, introduced at UCBerkeley to support all Data Science courses, which allow direct access to all data sources and, more importantly, to all computations and analyses based on that data.

- Our goal is open data, open analysis, open discussion, open decision making.
-Democracy relies upon common facts and agreed-upon common analysis of those facts.

-##  If you don't like the analysis, then go out and make one of your own.
-(Thanks, Scoop Nitzker)

 ###  Berkeley Capital Infrastructure Investments